stevie-mayhew/silverstripe-framework/docs/en/05_Contributing/01_Code.md

+summary: Information about committing code contributions to SilverStripe open source.
-# Contributing Code - Submiting Bugfixes and Enhancements
+# Contributing Code - Submitting Bugfixes and Enhancements

 SilverStripe will never be finished, and we need your help to keep making it better.
-If you're a developer a great way to get involved is to contribute patches to our modules and core codebase, fixing bugs or adding feautres.
+If you're a developer a great way to get involved is to contribute patches to our modules and core codebase, fixing bugs or adding feautures.

 The SilverStripe core modules (`framework` and `cms`), as well as some of the more popular modules are in git version control.
 SilverStripe hosts its modules on [github.com/silverstripe](http://github.com/silverstripe) and [github.com/silverstripe-labs](http://github.com/silverstripe-labs).
 After [installing git](http://help.github.com/git-installation-redirect) and creating a [free github.com account](https://github.com/signup/free), you can "fork" a module, which creates a copy that you can commit to (see github's [guide to "forking"](http://help.github.com/forking/)).

-For other modules, our [module list on silverstripe.org](http://silverstripe.org/modules) lists the repository locations, typically using a version control system like "git" or "[subversion](subversion)".
+For other modules, our [Addons website](http://addons.silverstripe.org) lists the repository locations, typically using a version control system like "git".

 <div class="hint" markdown="1">
 Note: By supplying code to the SilverStripe core team in patches, tickets and pull requests, you agree to assign copyright of that code to SilverStripe Limited, on the condition that SilverStripe Limited releases that code under the BSD license.